Anime is usually based on Manga

 - Tweeny Witches (Mahou Shoujo Tai Arusu) also depends on quirky animation for much of its impact.

-- The Vision Of Escaflowne: The TV show preceded the manga series and the movie adaptation.
-Both the manga and the movie are alternate re-tellings of the TV series; as for the manga, there are 3 different versions of the re-telling.
-And if you were a fan of the television series before the film was released (2001 in Japan, 2003 in North America) and were upset with the drastic changes made in the latter, chances are you'll also be surprised and (quite possibly) upset with the differences in the manga series as well - assuming you haven't picked them up yet.
+- The Vision of Escaflowne: Due to its Troubled Production, the TV show hit the screens after the very first manga adaptation appeared in stores, despite the latter being actually based entirely on preproduction materials for the former.
+Two more mangas and a movie adaptation have been produced after the show aired.
+Both are alternate re-tellings of the TV series, and if you were a fan of the television series before the film was released (2001 in Japan, 2003 in North America) and were upset with the drastic changes made in the latter, chances are you'll also be surprised and (quite possibly) upset with the differences in the manga series as well - assuming you haven't picked them up yet.

 - Vividred Operation